About (Me)

-Me (Phil Warish) with the fragmentary Taunton/Crosman Chest I found in 2018.
-Growing up in Taunton, I knew these chests well, but never imagined finding one.
-Dated 1726, it’s the earliest known Crosman chest—only the 27th known and one of four in private hands (mine).
+Me (Phil Warish) with the fragmentary Taunton/Crosman chest I found in 2018.
+Growing up in Taunton, I knew of these chests but never imagined that I’d someday find one.
+Dated 1726, it’s the earliest of the 27 known and one of only four in private hands.
+FWIW, I now know the odds of being struck by lightning are 1/700,000 per year or 1/3,000 per lifetime—definitely greater than finding a Crosman chest, so be careful out there.

-I first walked into my future employer’s home at 15.
-She was a retired painter and art educator; her late husband, a Merchant Marine chief engineer, had spent years bringing home shipping containers of objects from around the world.
+I first walked into my future employer’s home at age fifteen.
+She was a painter and retired art educator.
+Her late husband had been a Merchant Marine chief engineer and spent years bringing home shipping containers of objects—gifts for her—from around the world.

-Their 1880s, thirty-room mansion was overflowing with European glass, Asian porcelain, carved African sculpture, and textiles from India and the Pacific.
-I was lucky to spend four days a week there for the next three years.
+Their 1880s, thirty-plus-room mansion was overflowing with glass, porcelain, sculpture, and textiles like I had never seen, before.
+I was lucky to spend four days a week there for the next three years and the experience definitely reinforced my love of “stuff.”

-By the time I began selling art and antiques in the early 2000s, I was already working as a graphic designer.
-School had trained my eye to see how form, color, texture, and craftsmanship—even small deviations within—shape our emotional responses.
+By the time I began selling art and antiques in the early 2000s, I was already a working graphic designer.
+Design school had taught me to see and appreciate how form, color, texture, and craftsmanship—even small deviations within them—can trigger, leverage, or shape emotional responses.

-I’m grateful for the collectors, scholars, and fellow dealers who’ve supported me, and proud of what this practice has become: sometimes great, sometimes weird, always rooted in that magical overlap.
+I’m grateful for the collectors, scholars, and fellow dealers who’ve supported and mentored me in the schools of material culture and proud of what this practice has become: sometimes great, sometimes weird, always and forever rooted in that magical overlap.

 Promises